sureshHARDIYA/phd-resources/Papers/GraphQL HL7 FHIR/README.md

 # Introduction

-# Motivation
+The aim of this technical documentation is to provide sufficient insights for interested parties to validate prototypes developed during my Ph.D.
+My research falls under `software engineering` in general, however my study tries to include other fields including `health informatics`, `IoT`, and `data science`.
+To backup my proposed solutions for solving problem associated with my study, we have developed several web and mobile based application as prototypes.
+However, we must emphasis that the prototypes developed must be used as a source of inspiration or general ideas rather than complete commercial solutions.

 # Architecture

 The prototype contains following major components:

-- `Resource Server`:T his is a FHIR compliant web server that is able to respond to HTTP requests using Access Tokens issued by the Authorization Server.
+- `Resource Server`:This is a FHIR compliant web server that is able to respond to HTTP requests using Access Tokens issued by the Authorization Server.
 - `The User:` This is the person who is actually logging into the application to perform some function.
 Not all SMART on FHIR flows actually require a user to be present but most do.

 - `The SMART on FHIR Application` (referred to as the “SMART App” or “Client” below): This is an application that the user wishes to access to perform some function.